j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 Agile Software Development with Scrum - Ken Schwaber, Mike Beedle

-!! refer to Johanna Rothman
+!! refer to Johanna Rothman, Modern Management Made Easy, https://www.jrothman.com/modern-management-made-easy-a-three-volume-set/

 # A scrum master is RE-TRAINED and has BELIEF